yetulaxman/containers-workflows/_hands-on/day4/nextflow-containers.md

 ```

+Here the aim of bioinformatics analysis is to plot mean coverage over a series of BAM files

 ### Using containers with nextflow *via* commandline option
 Here is a simple example syntax (for an alternative approach, see *profiles* section below) to use docker/singularity containers: